-If you’re thinking about creating a passive income stream, check out these five strategies and what it takes to be successful with them, while also understanding the risks associated with each idea.
+If you’re thinking about creating a passive income stream, check out these 23 strategies and learn what it takes to be successful with them, while also understanding the risks associated with each idea.

-One popular strategy for passive income is establishing an information product, such as an e-book, audio course or DVD, then kicking back while cash rolls in from the sale of your product.
+One popular strategy for passive income is creating an audio or video course, then kicking back while cash rolls in from the sale of your product.
 Courses can be distributed and sold through sites such as Udemy, SkillShare and Coursera.

-“It takes a massive amount of effort to create the product,” he says.
+Risk: “It takes a massive amount of effort to create the product,” Tresidder says.
 “And to make good money from it, it has to be great.
 There’s no room for trash out there.”

 Tresidder says you must build a strong platform, market your products and plan for more products if you want to be successful.

 “One product is not a business unless you get really lucky,” Tresidder says.
 “The best way to sell an existing product is to create more excellent products.”